 Customer Service Support

-The following sections describe the tactics and activities in each category.
+We are already engaging our customers by employing the following tactics and activities during a demonstration smart grid project.
+We will continue The expect to continue this plan during the full implementation of our smart grid platform.

 Community Outreach

 We endeavor to inform and engage communities directly impacted by smart grid in meaningful, open discussions through the mail and through personal and group interactions.
-And we’ll do so early and often.
+And we plan to continue to do so early and often.
 Through these personal discussions, we hope to better understand customers’ concerns and respond to them directly.

-We will give them information to allow them to make informed decisions.
-Our information, tailored for both residential and commercial customers, will explain the components and benefits of a smart grid.
+We give our customers information that allows them to make informed decisions.
+Our information, tailored for both residential and commercial customers, explains the components and benefits of a smart grid.
 We want them to know the important role they play in shaping our future smart grid plans.

 Direct Mail

-Our direct mail pieces will explain the smart grid project and its implementation, as well as smart meters, and direct customers to where they can gather more information (such as contacting us and finding information online).
+Our direct mail pieces explain the smart grid project and its implementation, as well as smart meters, and direct customers to where they can gather more information (such as contacting us and finding information online).

 Door-to-Door Canvassing

-In most of the implementation areas, our employees, as well as representatives and volunteers from supporting third-party organizations, will canvass our customers door-to-door.
-During these personal conversations, we will answer questions and gather feedback and questions.
-We will also invite them to join us at upcoming open houses, call us, and access more information on our website.
+Our employees, as well as representatives and volunteers from supporting third-party organizations, canvass our customers door-to-door.
+During these personal conversations, we answer questions and gather feedback and questions.
+We also invite them to join us at upcoming open houses, call us, and access more information on our website.

 Open Houses

-We intend to hold open houses in each of the communities where smart grid will be implemented.
-At these open houses, we will meet our customers, present detailed information about smart grid, explain the benefits of smart grid, and host demonstrations of the Customer Energy Portal.
+We are holding open houses in each of the communities where smart grid is being implemented.
+At these open houses, we meet our customers, present detailed information about smart grid, explain the benefits of smart grid, and demonstrate the Customer Energy Portal.

 Customer Education

-The Hawaiian Electric Companies are creating educational materials so that customers can better understand the many components of smart grid and the benefits it enables.
-These materials will adhere to our communication guidelines.
+We have created educational materials so that customers can better understand the many components of smart grid and the benefits it enables.
+These materials adhere to our communication guidelines.
 They include:

 Brochures

-Question-and-answer documents
+Question-and-answer handouts

 Website content